Tibor L. Nagy

 Tibor typically represents clients, whether plaintiffs or defendants, on an alternative fee basis, so that most or all of his fee is based on success rather than hours.
 Tibor does not specialize by subject area, but rather handles all types of complex civil litigation, including both trials and appeals.
 Clients often hire Tibor shortly before trial to take over and try their cases if and when they actually proceed to trial.

 Tibor is a graduate of the Yale Law School and Dartmouth College.
-Tibor previously was a partner at Susman Godfrey LLP.
-Tibor is licensed in New York, New Jersey and Texas, and is admitted in federal district and appellate courts throughout the United States.
+Tibor was previously a partner at Susman Godfrey LLP.
+Tibor is licensed to practice in New York, New Jersey, and Texas, and is admitted in federal district and appellate courts throughout the United States.
 In 2017, Tibor was named to Benchmark Litigation’s “Under 40 Hot List,” and was also named an “Elite Boutique Trailblazer” by the National Law Journal.

 - In 2017, Tibor was hired by one of the largest investment banks in the world three months before trial in an eight-year-old, multi-billion-dollar dispute in New York state court.
 Tibor did the opening statement, cross-examined all of the witnesses presented by the other side, and presented his client’s key witness.
 The case settled two weeks into the four-week trial.